lisefrac/redtrilliumgardens.com/content/posts/what-is-a-native-plant/index.md

 First, let's talk about the **"when,"** because it's not quite the minefield that the *where* is.

-According to Anderson and Jaffe, "for simplicity's sake... if the plant was in an area at the time the first European settlers arrived, it is considered native."
+According to Richardson and Jaffe, "for simplicity's sake... if the plant was in an area at the time the first European settlers arrived, it is considered native."

-(I assume "we" here can be understood to mean [Native Plant Trust](https://www.nativeplanttrust.org/), as both Anderson and Jaffe are affiliated with it.
+(I assume "we" here can be understood to mean [Native Plant Trust](https://www.nativeplanttrust.org/), as both Richardson and Jaffe are affiliated with it.
 They are a reputable source, and are where I am pursuing my Native Plant Studies certificate!)

 This view is, of course, hella Eurocentric and imperialist, and the fallibility of human records makes it even more questionable.